 This is an exciting opportunity to shape our award-winning and recently relaunched service for young parents, Little Lullaby.
 This is a project that works to engage and support parents under the age of 25 with The Lullaby Trust’s safer saving advice.
 You will be joining just as the Lullaby Trust begins to celebrate its 50th anniversary, and now is the time we want to push our work even more.

-You will also be responsible for the creation of digital content and social media campaigns to raise the profile of Little Lullaby and increase participation and engagement on the website and through our social media networks.
+Your role is key in developing and implementing a digital communications strategy to help us reach a diverse range of young parents.
+You will be responsible for the creation of digital content and social media campaigns to raise the profile of Little Lullaby and increase participation and engagement on the website and through our social media networks.

-We are looking for a creative and strategic thinker, experience of working in a communications role preferably in the not for profit sector.
-You will have excellent written and verbal communication skills, experience of managing a website and using a range of social media channels as well as an understanding of how to engage with a young audience and an enthusiasm for working with young people.
+We are looking for a creative and strategic thinker with proven experience of working in a digital communications role.
+You will have excellent written and verbal communication skills, experience of managing a website, and using a range of social media channels including advertising and using analytics as well as an understanding of how to engage with a diverse young audience and an enthusiasm for working with young people.

-The post is based at The Lullaby Trust Offices and you will join The Lullaby Trust Communications team working exclusively on Little Lullaby.
+The post is remote working and you will join The Lullaby Trust Communications team working exclusively on Little Lullaby.

 Please note that this post is subject to DBS and reference checks.